Viatick-co/BuzzVoxPrivacyPolicy/POLICY.md

 ##### Spoiled locks, lock failure

 It is in our public interest to ensure the workability of the smart rack.
 In the event the locks malfunction, a support ticket will be generated to solve the issue.
 During this period, we seek your understanding that our support and maintenance team will get back to you.
-The following are reaction times that our support team will get back to you on:
+The following are reaction times that our support team will get back to you on:;
-10am - 10pm : Within 6 hours
+10am - 10pm : Within 6 hours;
-10pm onwards : Within 12 hours
+10pm onwards : Within 12 hours;